SevoStille/bpmcounter1/README.md

  *
  * Small utility to display BPM, clock Hz and ms on a 16x2 I2C LED display
  * Written for DIN Sync devices like the TR-606.
- * Counts time between pulses on external timer
+ * High accuracy version, counts time between pulses on external timer *
  *
  * Connect the clock signal to pin 8 (and ground to GND) - e.g.
  * DIN Sync Pin 3 to Arduino Uno Pin 8, DIN Pin 2 to any GND terminal on the Uno
  *